 Selecting a plane seat may or may not be your worst nightmare.
 With so many pros and cons for any of them, deciding on the best place to sit on an airplane gets complicated.
-However, if you are sensitive to possibly complex situations during the flight, my first advice would be: go for the last row!
+However, if you are sensitive to possibly complex situations during the flight, my advice would be: go for the last row!
+The last seat on plane is always my first choice!

 It might happen that even the airport crew at the baggage drop-off will ask you: „Are you sure you don’t want to be reseated to the better seat?“.
 Sure, the ride in the back of the plane is bumpier, the seats in the last row often have a limited recline, they are also just in front of the plane’s toilets area, and they are never actually mentioned as the “best seat on a plane”.
 But until somebody rewards me with the business class treatment, I will always be choosing „the worst seats of the economy class“.

 Passengers’ sweet dreams becoming your worst nightmare

 Here is one example to illustrate this idea!
 Flight from Riga, Latvia, to Frankfurt, Germany, was not a long one.
 Lufthansa brought me there for two and a half hours.
 But flights that depart at 06:30 in the morning make one sleepy, no matter how long the actual trip is.
 Drugged by a narcotic sound of the plane engines, rows and rows of travelers fall into sleep, with their jaws dropping on their chests as if they are waiting for a dentist checkup.

 Somehow he spilled out of his seat as if he was a liquid, and diffused all over the floor

 Just at the moment when I planned to hit the sack myself, something scratched my heels.
 Did the life vest fall off?
 Has the part of the seat crumbled?
 Did somebody’s bag get legs?
 It couldn’t be!
 Both mine and the row behind mine were the emergency exit rows, so no luggage couldn’t be stored beneath those plane seats.
 Hence, no bag.

 Even the extra legroom might not make you comfortable